izayoijiichan/VGO/UniVgo2/README.md

 I would like to take this opportunity to thank you.

 ___
-Last updated: 18 March, 2021
+Last updated: 18 May, 2022
 Editor: Izayoi Jiichan

-*Copyright (C) 2020 Izayoi Jiichan.
+*Copyright (C) 2020-2022 Izayoi Jiichan.
 All Rights Reserved.*